Jimi Hendrix’s 1968 Fender Stratocaster (Woodstock)

 The white guitar that Jimi used from around April 1970 had a notch on the body, clearly visible on photos against the plain white color of the guitar.
 The Strat that was used during Woodstock didn’t have this notch, but that doesn’t mean much since Woodstock obviously took place in August 1969, and more than a half of year of use would allow for a few scratches to form on the body.

 The thing that is confusing is that the Woodstock Strat is accounted for, and it’s currently sitting in the Museum of Pop Culture (formerly EMP Museum) in Seattle.
 It has no notches where they are supposed to be.
 However, given how strong the line of ownership is behind the Woodstock Strat, there’s no reason to assume that it’s a fake.
-The only logical explanation is that there were two identical white maple neck Stratocasters in 1970.
+So there either had to have been two nearly identical white maple neck Stratocasters in 1970, or there’s something else at play.

-This does, however, change some things.
-It means that the Woodstock Strat was not used on concerts from April 1970 and until Jimi’s death.
-It is often mentioned in various articles and books that the Woodstock Strat was used on the last Experience concert at the Open Air Love & Peace Festival in Fehmarn, Germany on September 6, 1970.
-All the photos from the gig show the white Strat with the notch on the body, meaning that it couldn’t have been the Woodstock Strat for reasons already established (see this photo of Jimi at the Open Air Love & Peace Festival and compare it to the one above, of his Woodstock Strat).
+If indeed this is the case, that there were two different white Strats in 1970, it means that the Woodstock Strat was not used on concerts from April 1970 and until Jimi’s death.
+This is important to note because it is often mentioned in various articles and books that the Woodstock Strat was used on the last Experience concert at the Open Air Love & Peace Festival in Fehmarn, Germany on September 6, 1970.
+All the photos from the gig show the white Strat with the notch on the body, meaning that it possibly wasn’t the Woodstock Strat for reasons already established (see this photo of Jimi at the Open Air Love & Peace Festival and compare the guitars yourself).

 The Woodstock Strat on Auction